alibaba/cooma/README.md

 Design Principle
 =========================

 - Tiny and simple.
-Less than 1000 lines of code.
+Less than 1000 lines of code(not including code comments).
 - Concept independence.
-- Developer friendly.
+- Integration friendly.